-Yoav Dori, MD, PhD, a Pediatric Cardiologist at CHOP and Director of the Center for Lymphatic Imaging and Interventions is an expert in lymphatic leaks in children.
+Yoav Dori, MD, PhD, a Pediatric Cardiologist at CHOP and Director of the Jill and Mark Fishman Center for Lymphatic Disorders is an expert in lymphatic leaks in children.
 He used dynamic contrast MR lymphangiography (DCMRL), an advanced imaging test, to confirm the location of Emmett’s leak, then sealed it using a procedure called thoracic duct embolization.

 “Dr. Dori is amazing.
 He’s not only intelligent, but he’s also hilarious, which put us at ease.
 The whole team is just fantastic,” says Doriana.